hoytpr/git-beginner/README.md

 ---
 layout: page
 title: Setup
-root: .
 ---

 # git-beginner
 Maintainers have hard times with improperly formatted lesson PRs

 It would be nice to have a page explaining the process for making a clean, up-to-date repo.
-There are [other options to this page]({{ site.github.url }}/Other-options)
+There are [other options to this page]({{ site.baseurl }}/Other-options)

 This also has a little about how GitHub really works just to help beginners.